Amhara Region: Religion

-The predominant religion of the Amhara for centuries has been Christianity, with the Ethiopian Orthodox Tewahedo Church playing a central role in the culture of the country.
-According to the 2007 census, 92.5% of the population of the Amhara region (which is 91.2% Amhara) were Ethiopian Orthodox; 7.2% were Muslim, and 0.2% were Protestant ("P'ent'ay").
+The predominant religion of the Amhara for centuries has been Christianity, with the Ethiopian Orthodox Tewahedo Church playing a central role in the culture of the Amhara region.
+According to the 2007 census, 82.5% of the population of the Amhara region (which is 91.2% Amhara) were Ethiopian Orthodox; 17.2% were Muslim, and 0.2% were Protestant ("P'ent'ay").
 The Ethiopian Orthodox Church maintains close links with the Coptic Orthodox Church of Alexandria.
 Easter and Epiphany are the most important celebrations, marked with services, feasting and dancing.
 There are also many fast days throughout the year, when only vegetables or fish may be eaten.

 Marriages are often arranged, with men marrying in their late teens or early twenties.
 Traditionally, girls were married as young as 14, but in the 20th century, the minimum age was raised to 18.
 After a church wedding, divorce is frowned upon.
 Each family hosts a separate wedding feast after the wedding.

 Traditionally, upon childbirth, a priest will visit the family to bless the infant.
 The mother and child remain in the house for 40 days after birth for physical and emotional strength.
 The infant will be taken to the church for baptism at 40 days (for boys) or 80 days (for girls).